-In FY10, the TRP is currently in its twenty-first year.
+In FY11, the TRP is currently in its twenty-second year.
 Analysis of the TRP data shows that the employees/students participating in the TRP continue to be strong supporters of using alternative modes of transportation in order to get to work or school.
 Although the TRP has consistently shown an increase in the number of trips saved and pounds of pollution saved each year, this year the recalculating of methodology for the alternative fuel vehicle modes from survey response increased the trips and pounds for pollution saved.

 A number of changes in methodology used to collect and calculate commuter miles, trips, modes and pollution saved impact this reporting period.
 The reporting outcome was affected by one or more of the following reasons: 1) Credits for Alternative Fuel Vehicle (AFV) use were calculated for trips or miles driven.
-Full or partial credit was given to electric, hybrid, hydrogen and natural gas vehicles, as calculated with assistance of MAG and the EPA.
-Calculations were reviewed and approved by the Trip Reduction Task Force; and 2) other external factors impacted commuter driving patterns, such as: a) the calculation factors used to determine how many miles are driven to produce one-pound of pollution.
-The regional miles/pound factor increased from 45.5 to 45.8, and b) a reduction of workforce commuters due to the downturn in the economy for some employers.
+Full or partial credit was given to electric, hybrid, hydrogen and natural gas vehicles; 2) Other external factors impacted commuter driving patterns, such as: a) a reduction in workforce commuters due to the downturn in the economy, and b) the calculation factors used to determine how many miles are driven to produce one-pound of pollution.
+The regional miles/pound factor increased from 45.8 to 46.0; and 3) the number of completed surveys returned by employers cause fluctuations in the aggregated results year over year.

 Alternative mode users in the TRP continue to support the program by showing a substantial amount of miles driven weekly in order to reduce Valley pollution.
-The total amount saved this year was 27.1 million miles weekly for alternative mode commuters.
-Carpool and vanpool users accounted for 56.9% of those miles saved.
-The miles saved by TRP commuters resulted in 15,403 tons of pollution not being produced.
+The total amount saved this year was 26.1 million miles weekly for alternative mode commuters.
+Carpool and vanpool miles accounted for 65.8% of all miles saved.
+The miles saved by TRP commuters resulted in 14,763 tons of pollution not being produced.
 Even though commuting distances and time traveled to the worksite have increased this year, TRP participants continue to make environmentally sound decisions by choosing to use an alternative mode in order to lessen their SOV trips.

-The employees who participate in the program continue their support of the TRP as shown by a high survey response rate, 76.71%.
-Employee's contribution to the amount of pollution saved annually accounted for 86.3% in the TRP.
+The employees who participate in the program continue their support of the TRP as shown by a high survey response rate, 77.85%.
+Employee's contribution to the amount of pollution saved annually accounted for 87.2% in the TRP.
 The e-survey continued to be a successful format for TRP employers to survey their employees.
-The number of companies using the e-survey this year increased from 164 to 199.
+The number of companies using the e-survey this year increased from 199 to 234, 42% of all employees used the e-survey this year.

-The miles saved by alternative mode use for students was 2,018 tons of pollution annually.
+The miles saved by alternative mode use for students was 1,895 tons of pollution annually.
 Since new high school students enter the TRP annually, RPTA's efforts to educate students on the program's environmental benefits represent an ongoing training opportunity.
 Educating students on the use of alternative modes to commute will only increase the probability that once the students are out in the workplace they will continue with their learned environmental commuting practices.